Barclay–Vesey Building: Partial sale and residential conversion

 The building was partially flooded by storm surges from Hurricane Sandy in 2012, which seeped into the basement levels, took all except one of the elevators out of service, and damaged the lobby murals.
 The next year, Verizon sold off the top floors to developer Ben Shaoul, the head of Magnum Real Estate.
 Verizon retained the 28th and 29th floors as well as the ground through 10th stories.
 In conjunction with this sale, Verizon moved 1,100 employees to Downtown Brooklyn and relocated others to 1095 Avenue of the Americas.
 To prevent against future flood damage, Verizon installed a storm surge barrier in front of the building.

 Following Verizon's sale of the top floors, it was announced that Magnum Real Estate would convert the upper floors to a condominium complex known as 100 Barclay.
-Shaoul and the CIM Group added 157 units to the Verizon Building, and the condos were first listed for sale in early 2016.
+Shaoul and the CIM Group obtained a $390 million loan in February 2015 to help finance the project.
+The partners added 157 units to the Barclay–Vesey Building and placed the first condos for sale in early 2016.
 However, 100 Barclay's residential units remained largely unoccupied by 2019, leading Magnum Real Estate to reduce the penthouse's asking price from $59 million to $39 million.
-To fill up the unused units, Magnum Real Estate also started advertising to renters.
+To fill up the unused units, Magnum Real Estate started advertising to renters.